filt3rek/hscript-template/README.md

 The helper function `execute`, available for run-time, will do the link with *hscript* automatically and give you the result or throw an `TemplateError` with the **line number** and the error that occured.

-For compile-time I added another helper macro functions `build` and `buildTemplates`.
-The first that you can use manually, the second that automatically generates all templates in your project.
+For compile-time I added another helper macro functions `buildFromFile`, `buildFromString` and `buildTemplates`.
+The 2 first that you can use manually, the second that automatically generates all templates in your project.
 Take a look at the **Compile-Time** paragraph.

 ## Example of a working template :
 ```